donyu/meteor_hackathon/README.md

-derby_hackathon
+meteor_hackathon
 ===============

-Boilerplate code for Derby framework to make setup easy at future hackathons.
+Boilerplate code for Meteor framework to make setup easy at future hackathons.